cmd / deploy

 go run ./cmd/deploy

-It requires a RENDER_API_KEY environment variable (loaded from .env).
+It requires these environment variables (loaded from .env):

 Flow